qwjhvbxi/SAEV/README.md

 * negative numbers: periodically print a line with progress summary -- useful with parallel computing

 Generally `info=2` is used (default value).

+## Requirements

+The model is designed for Matlab 2018 or newer.
+However, the code can be run with previous versions with some minor modifications (mostly explicit matrix expansions).